"Application Tips" User Experience Take the Survey

 Not necessarily – depending on the type of industry and details of the project.

-In order to meet the BUD Fund application requirements, an applicant enterprise may need to set up a branch company in the target market before implementing specific measures and obtaining business licences/permits locally.
+In order to meet the BUD Fund application requirements, an applicant enterprise may need to set up a local entity with eligible investment relationship in the target market before implementing project measures and obtaining local business licences/permits.

-Enterprises wishing to set up a branch company in their target markets through the BUD Fund may refer to 2.1.3, Annex 3 and Annex 4 of Guide to Application for details.
+Enterprises wishing to set up a branch company in their target markets through the BUD Fund may refer to 2.1.3, Annex 3, Annex 4 and Annex 5 of Guide to Application for details.

 Is this question helpful to you?